Feilner/homebridge-plc/README.md

 # Installation

 - Basic Installation
-  - Install this plugin using: `npm install -g homebridge-plc`
+  - Install this plugin using: `sudo npm install -g homebridge-plc`
   - Edit `config.json` to add the plc platform and its accessories.
   - Run Homebridge